-Working Capital Fund A fund established by the appropriate legislative organ to finance contributions and for such other purposes as may be authorized.
+Working Capital Fund

+A fund established by the appropriate legislative organ to finance budgetary appropriations pending receipt of States Parties' contributions and for such other purposes as may be authorized.

+Zero growth

-Zero growth As defined by the Committee on Budget and Finance, the numerical value of the item or budget does not change.
+As defined by the Committee on Budget and Finance, the numerical value of the item or budget does not change.
 Inflation is not added.
 This is sometimes known as zero nominal growth.

-Zero growth in real terms Approved budget for current year increased only due to inflation or other price increases for next year, the underlying factors having remained constant.
+Zero growth in real terms

+Approved budget for current year increased only due to inflation or other price increases for next year, the underlying factors having remained constant.